Bullish-Design/Dendron-1/notes/Projects.Automation.AHK.Note Creation Helper.md

 ## Sub-Functions

 ### Call Keyboard Shortcut - Done
     Calls the shortcut for New Task Note, New Project Note

     Reasoning for the "keyboard shortcut to keyboard shortcut" is to have a hook that can be called from other programs/situations

     For now, just have a shortcut that ensures VScode is active window and then calls the note/task shortcut.

     NOTE: Make a global macro to focus the vscode window and call the command pallate.

     NOTE: VScode spell checker?

     - Inputs: Keyboard Shortcuts
     - Outputs: Keyboard Shortcuts

 #### Recognize shortcut list
     Modular aspect of the above.
 "Database" of different keyboard shortcut inputs and outputs.

     Will allow modularity in the future for interaction from other programs/scenarios.

 ### Grab target file name - Done
     Current file name + ".task" or ".note"

     AHK - current window name?
 Parsed to find and remove the ".md"

     NOTE: AHK activity logger to keep running log of active VS code windows - this function can provide you with last 3-5 windows to pick which one to use.

 ### Remove ".md", return remainder - Done
     Useful filename modification snippet for ahk

     - Inputs: File suffix
     - Outputs: Everything in the file name before the suffix

 ### Search full file list for index count - check if exists
     Counter = 0

     Counter=+1

     Check if Filename.Task.(Counter) exists

     If yes, loop
     If no, return filename

     Create filename

-### Generate new fileProjects.Automation.AHK.Note Creation Helper.Task.1
+### Generate new file
     Ensure text in "create new note" bar is highlighted

     Paste in new note name
 ### Provide text input for task or note description
     Eventually - have this be a VScode input bar at the top of the screen

     For now - ensure the text cursor goes to the right location in the page to type under a header that can be brought up a level

 ### Add text input to new file
     Eventual Goal - Not currently needed (see above)

+NOTE: Figure out cleaner formatting for headers - indent each level in the web exported version?

 NOTE: Time is always lost when fiddling around with random code changes trying to hunt for bugs.
 Better off switching to something else and coming back with fresh eyes.